Stoops-ML/repeat_table_interpolator/README.md

 ## Examples

+The following is a summary from the [example Jupyter notebook](Example.ipynb).

 Using the [table above](example_table.png) find the interpolated values of the dependent variables (the last two columns) at the given points: